timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 At the start of the post, it was mentioned that suffix trees can improve the performance of certain string search scenarios, like when we need to run multiple pattern searches on the same string.
 Let's compare our implementation to the built-in `IndexOf` method, which is designed to find the first occurrence of a pattern and is [optimized](https://devblogs.microsoft.com/dotnet/performance_improvements_in_net_7/#arrays-strings-and-spans) for vectorization.

-In the benchmark, we will awkwardly try to reproduce a scenario, where a number of pattern searches is performed on a string containing 65,536 characters, which is not that large, by the way.
-Unlike other posts, this time round I'll use Apple's M1 chip:

-In the benchmark, we will try to simulate a situation where we search for a pattern multiple times on a string that contains 65,536 characters (which is not particularly large).
+In the benchmark, we will try to simulate a situation where we search for a short pattern multiple times on a string that contains 65,536 characters (which is not particularly large).
 We will use the same pattern for each search to make the benchmark more practical, as it would be tedious to use a unique pattern for each individual search.
 For this test, I will be using an Apple M1 chip:

 - BenchmarkDotNet=v0.13.2, OS=macOS Monterey 12.6 (21G115) [Darwin 21.6.0]
 - Apple M1 Pro, 1 CPU, 10 logical and 10 physical cores